-Level 3: the level of the executive plan, the level of detailed objectives, and this level correspond to the procedural or tactical planning, which determines the organisational steps that must be followed within a certain period to achieve the objectives of the plan, in the light of the circumstances and possibilities available (Belhaj, 2017).
+Level 3: the level of the executive plan, the level of detailed objectives, and this level correspond to the procedural or tactical planning, which determines the organizational steps that must be followed within a certain period to achieve the purposes of the plan, in the light of the circumstances and possibilities available (Belhaj, 2017).

 Figure 2 Educational Policy Planning and Contemporary Civilization Challenges.

-Source: (Jackson, Sørensen&Møller, 2019).
+Source: (Jackson, Sørensen & Møller, 2019).

 According to figure 2, there is a continuing coexistence between cooperation on the one hand and conflict on the other.
-Collaboration is a demonstration of the political power in which choices are shaped to show disagreement and consents to that force's dominance, values, and interests.
-The strength, values, and claims that moved the political decision-maker from his time and place to his goal through his decision examined the options available and chose the most appropriate.
-There is no policy without options, no policy without crises, but crises are irrational strongholds of unstable political action (Jackson, Sørensen&Møller, 2019).
+Cooperation is a demonstration of the political power in which choices are shaped to show disagreement and consents to that force's dominance, values, and interests.
+The strength, deals, and claims that moved the political decision-maker from his time and place to his goal through his decision examined the options available and chose the most appropriate.
+There is no policy without options, no policy without crises, but crises are irrational strongholds of unstable political action (Jackson, Sørensen & Møller, 2019).

-Training elements
+Training Elements

-Professional guidance means all actions that are carried out to help a person choose a profession and prepare for it.
-This includes providing enough information on the professions in terms of their nature, requirements, and circumstances and assessing individual tendencies and abilities using tests designed for these purposes (Elferjani, 2015).
+Professional guidance means all actions carried out to help a person choose a profession and prepare for it.
+This includes providing enough information on the professions regarding their nature, requirements, and circumstances and assessing individual tendencies and abilities using tests designed for these purposes.
+(Elferjani, 2015).
 While Abider (2016) adds Professional guidance and guidance services are conducted in individual or group sessions.
-The primary career guidance tool is an interview.
-Information is gathered about the individual's characteristics and provides him with the necessary information about the job description, requirements, and vocational training opportunities.
+The primary career guidance tool is the interview.
+Information is gathered about the individual's characteristics and the problems he faces and provides him with the necessary information about the possible work, requirements, and vocational training opportunities.